hwmhht/hht204806/Teaser-for-Lesson-9:-Real-OpenGL-(GLSL)-application.md

 As usual, I created a [repo](https://github.com/ssloy/glsltuto/tree/006d7a1be29e2513af6700db7ed0d0063e859a2e). *Attention, this is a separate repository from the tinyrenderer, since it actually uses 3rd party libraries.* At the moment OpenGL does not provide a cross-platform way to create the rendering context.
 Here I use libraries GLUT, GLU and GLEW.

 **Attention,** *glut is really outdated, my choice is based on the fact that in our university hardware as well as software are really old.
 I do not even have a C++11 compiler.
 You should probably use sfml/sdl other.
-I am not worried though about glut, since this writing focuses on shaders (GPU side) and not on OpenGL context (CPU side) *
+I am not worried though about glut, since this writing focuses on shaders (GPU side) and not on OpenGL context (CPU side).
+The same applies to the fixed pipeline in our rendering routine.
+I do not have access to OpenGL 4+ on our school computers. *

 [Here](https://github.com/ssloy/glsltuto/blob/006d7a1be29e2513af6700db7ed0d0063e859a2e/main.cpp) is a code to draw [the Utah teapot](http://en.wikipedia.org/wiki/Utah_teapot).